ignorer001/ignorer001.github.io/_pages/about.md

 - 📢 **I am always looking for motivated MS, undergraduate students to work with me.**
 If you are interested in my research and/or have questions, please feel free to drop me an email attached with your CV.
 (*Email: yinliu [AT] bjut [DOT] edu [DOT] cn*)
 - Oct.
-2025. one paper accepted to CloudCom'25!
+2025.
+One paper accepted to CloudCom'25!
 Congratulations to Jiapei!
 - Nov.
 2024.
 Two papers accepted to TrustCom'24!
 Congratulations to Xianghui!
 - Nov.
 2024.
 I start to serve as a "Youth Mentor of Student International Development" at BJUT, although I'm not very young anymore😊
 - April 2023.
 One article accepted to Computer Communications (CC)!